jtabbert/vault-pki-demo/README.md

 Instructions

-1. Skip to the end of the lab
+1. Skip ahead to the last challenge "Vault Agent with Kubernetes"
 2. Clone the git repo with the command below
 ```
 git clone https://github.com/jtabbert/vault-pki-demo